-Academics usually take the focus of preparation for life after high school, but the teen years are a great time for practicing other necessary life skills.
-While there are probably dozens of skills that fall under the “necessary life skills” heading, following are six that I feel are important for most teenagers
+Academics usually take the focus of preparation for life after high school, but the teen years are an excellent time for practicing other necessary life skills.
+While there are dozens of skills that fall under the “necessary life skills” heading, following are six that I feel are important for most teenagers

 The interview process can be nerve-wracking for adults, most of whom have been through the process before, so I can only imagine how intimidating it must be for a teen going through the experience for the first time.